Church intern arrested on child pornography charges

-GREEN BAY, Wis.
-(WBAY) - A Green Bay man who said he wants to become a pastor was charged Friday with three counts of possession of child pornography.
+A Green Bay man who said he wants to become a pastor was charged Friday with three counts of possession of child pornography.

+Gaston Parker Pechholt, 20, appeared in Brown County court Friday afternoon, where bond was set at $25,000.

+Each charge carries up to 25 years in prison if convicted, with a mandatory minimum prison time of 3 years.

 According to the criminal complaint:

-Brown County Sheriff's Office investigators found three videos on an iPad belonging to Gaston Parker Pechholt, 20.
+Brown County Sheriff's Office investigators found three videos on an iPad belonging to Pechholt.
 The videos were prepubescent girls, including one who appears to be 6 to 8 years old, showing off their naked bodies and genitals.
-It appeared each girl made the video themselves.
+It appeared each girl made the video herself.

 Kik, which makes instant messaging software, alerted law enforcement that a user shared an image of child pornography back in January.
 The tip made its way to the Brown County Sheriff's Office, which used a search warrant to trace the user's IP address to an iPad at a rented Green Bay home.